 Toronto's an accessible city - bike, walk, streetcar, subway - there are lots of ways to get to where you need to go.
 Getting a Presto card will be handy if you are planning to take the Toronto Transit (TTC) to get around.
 It can also be used to travel to various regions in the Greater Toronto Area (GTA).

 - Don't pay full price on the TTC!
 You can load a monthly or a 12-month TTC pass on your Presto card!
 As a U of T student, you can set up your Presto card at a discounted post-secondary fare too!
 (Bonus tip: If you combine, your TTC travels with GO Transit - the GTA regional train service, your TTC fare will be discounted at half the usual fare.)

 - If you're new to Toronto and live close to campus, do the math on how much you will actually use the TTC before deciding on a monthly pass.
-If you aren't using it at least twice a day, using the Presto card on a as-needs basis may be the better option.
+If you aren't using it at least twice a day, using the Presto card on an as-needs basis may be the better option.

-- UTM students are covered for MiWay transit in their tuition fees, so there's no additional cost that you will need to incur
+- UTM students are covered for MiWay transit in their tuition fees, so there's no additional cost that you will need to incur.

 Activities and Services

 - The Royal Ontario Museum is not only practically on campus, but it's free with your T-Card on Tuesdays!
-Bring your notes and study amongst dinosaurs, or distract yourself from stress by running through the bat cave in the kid's section
+Bring your notes and study amongst dinosaurs, or distract yourself from stress by running through the bat cave in the kid's section.

-- If you're looking to go to any Toronto attractions, check in with the UTSU, as they offer a variety of discount passes to Canada's Wonderland, Ripley's and more throughout the year
+- If you're looking to go to any Toronto attractions, check in with the UTSU, as they offer a variety of discount passes to Canada's Wonderland, Ripley's and more throughout the year.

 - If you're a UTM student, check out the UTMSU for discounts.
-They offer similar perks to those on St. George, with others specific to Mississauga included
+They offer similar perks to those on St. George, with others specific to Mississauga included.